VincxBlox/evalsone-free-api/README.md

 # evalsone-free-api
- Provides Evalsone unlimited API to all.
+ Provides Evalsone/DeepInfra/PollinationAI unlimited API to all.

 # !!!!
 VERY MUCH EXPERIMENTAL!

-This project provides a Flask-based API server.
+# DO NOT USE THIS IN A PRODUCTION ENVIRONMENT.

+I am not responsible for the usage of this script.
+If any of the owners of these services wants me to tkae it down off of this, simply contact me.

 ## Runtime Arguments
 - --proxy # to set a proxy
 - --verbose # to get all output
-- --no-logs # to disable logging to file
+- --disable-logs # to disable logging to file
+- --port # to set a port for the serv to run on

-make_acc script Arguments:
+make_es_acc script Arguments:
 - --no-cfg-writing # does not write to cfg.json, only makes an account
 - --verbose # outputs everything to console